milgrim2023/human-speed/_posts/2025-07-23-lazy-day-in-the-peaks.md

 Several people came over to see if I was ok, had the right tools, or knew that there was a good local bike shop nearby.
 Genuinely super lovely people here.
 Then I had a quick chat with a guy who'd just moved to the area from Germany.
 He was admiring my upside-down, front-wheel off, bike and was familiar with Canyon - the German brand who make my bike.

 Eventually, after downloading the service manual, then working out I could put the old pads back in and use those, to more evenly (and safely) press the pistons back, I finally got the brakes sorted.
-It seems SRAM brakes require approx 2 discs to be inserted and tightened against, without the pads, to allow them to reset their positions.
+It seems SRAM brakes require approximately 2 discs to be inserted and tightened against without the pads, to allow them to reset their positions.

 That done, I took the bike over to the local bike shop to get some more disc pads in case I need to replace the rear as well.
 I only carry one set of pads – foolish on an extended trip.
 I rode over still wearing my sandals and a knocking that I'd previously noticed late in the ride yesterday seemed to have become much worse.
 That was weird.
 I had assumed it was my cleat loosening on my shoes but that couldn't be the case.
 I looked at the pedal.
 No, that was fine.
 Wait!
 My crank is wobbling, but the bolts seem tight.